Taraxa-project/taraxa-node/documentation/README.md

 Programs [add_transaction](add_transaction.md) and [replace_transaction](replace_transaction.md)
-are used to create a persistend ledger of transactions and votes created by various create_* programs.
+are used to create a persistend ledger of transactions and votes created by various create_* programs. replace_transaction does everything that add_transaction can do.

 ## Payload serialization (smart contracts)